rhit-mendezm/personal-projects/README.md

 using the nodeJS library, and the program supports posting, commenting, liking, and blocking.
 As a team, we modeled our database with an entity-relationship diagram prior to developing the software.

-## **data_structures**
-Developed in java in Winter of 2023-24, this directory contains several projects of my implementation of data structures.
-All the data structures
-I have implemented in this directory are:
-* Binary heap
-* Binary search tree
-* Graph
-* Height-balanced tree
-* String hashset

-Inside this directory is also a sorting directory where I implemented binary heapsort, quicksort, and treesort.

-Most of the tests inside this directory were written by the CSSE professors at Rose-Hulman.
-In some of these projects, I worked with a partner; I give credit to any students and professors who helped me in the headers of each file.
-These programs were written for CSSE 230: Data Structures and Algorithm Analysis.